 Choose File > Print to print a file.
 A dialog allows you to choose a file to print.
-The current printer can be changed or configured by choosing the File > Printer Setup... menu option.
+The current printer can be changed or configured by using the standard Windows Control Panel.

 Choose File > Browse Parent System to view the parent system of the current file in the System Browser.
 This command is only available if the system has already been defined.
 See 26 The System Browser for a complete description of the System Browser.